 - Bobby Pins (Double end enforced): An age old hair accessory, it’s nearly impossible to style afro texture hair without bobby pins.
 You’ll want to purchase the best bobby pins available so that you cut down the risk of them snagging in your hair.

-- Ayurvedic hair products: Clays, Herbal Powders, essential oils and herbal oils are needed to create hair masks and hair teas.
+- Herbal hair products: Clays, Herbal Powders, essential oils and herbal oils are needed to create hair masks and hair teas.
 Plus, you’ll need natural oils like Jojoba, Coconut, Argan, Olive and Grape seed to pre-poo, lubricate and seal moisture into your hair.
-Ayurvedic oils like Brahmi oil and Amla oil strengthens your hair shaft.
+Indian herbal hair oils like Brahmi oil and Amla oil strengthens your hair shaft.
 After walking through your natural hair journey for a while, you may com to discover that natural is best.
 It’s also much less costly than purchasing dozens of hair products that use up quickly.
 When you have the herbs and oils on hand, you can quickly DIY everything from cleaners to moisturizers and deep conditioners.
-Check out this simple Ayurvedic Hair Care Guide.
+Check out this Simple Indian Herbal Hair Care Guide.

 - Scalp Massager: The best way to increase blood flow to your scalp; and why would you want to do that?
 To stimulate growth of course! oh, and to increase your scalps natural flow of sebum which naturally conditions your hair and scalp.